chrisco23/21deltaengineers.com/wp-content/plugins/webp-converter-for-media/readme.txt

 We spend hours working on the development of this plugin.
 Technical support also requires a lot of time, but we do it because we want to offer you the best plugin.
 We enjoy every new plugin installation.

-If you would like to appreciate it, you can [provide us a coffee](https://ko-fi.com/gbiorczyk/?utm_source=webp-converter-for-media&utm_medium=readme-content). **If every user bought at least one, we could work on the plugin 24 hours a day!**
+If you would like to appreciate it, you can try [the PRO version](https://mattplugins.com/products/webp-converter-for-media-pro/?utm_source=webp-converter-for-media&utm_campaign=upgrade-to-pro&utm_medium=readme-plugin-development).
+In addition, you will gain access to extra functionalities that will allow you to achieve **even better image conversion results**.

 #### Please also read the FAQ below.
 Thank you for being with us!